dawsonfairbanks/envs425.525.github.io/README.md

 material that you will complete each week of the course.
 So for example, in Module 1, you will find the readings, assignments, and discussions that you need to complete by the due dates listed for that module.
 A detailed breakdown of the course schedule can be found in the course syllabus.
-Pay attention to this syllabus and it is your responsibility as a student to turn in assignments at their specified due dates.
-I suggest entering in assignment due dates as well as quizzes and exams into your calendar at the beginning of the semester.
+Pay attention to this syllabus and <b>it is your responsibility as a student to turn in assignments at their specified due dates.
+I suggest entering in assignment due dates as well as quizzes and exams into your calendar at the beginning of the semester</b>.

 ### What is the policy on due dates and late work?

 As this is a fully online class and the location is flexible, you must be available for the duration of the course.
-I expect that you will log into the system at least a few times a week (preferably every day or every other day) to engage in this workshop.
+I expect that you will log into the system at least a few times a week (preferably every day or every other day) to engage in this course.
 This will also help keep you connected to what is going on in the course.
 It can be easy to misjudge how much time has passed since you last checked into an online course; but by getting into a routine of checking in (about) daily, you'll feel more connected to the course and engaged in what is going on.
 Participation is an expectation.
-Because you are allowed to drop one checkpoint assessment, I do not offer make up assessments or assignments for extra credit.
-You are responsible for meeting all deadlines and assessments outlined in the syllabus.
+Because you are allowed to drop one checkpoint assessment, <b>I do not offer make up assessments or assignments for extra credit.
+You are responsible for meeting all deadlines and assessments outlined in the syllabus</b>.
 Assignments will not be accepted late under any circumstances, they may however, be turned in early.
 Missed assessments may not be made up except for extraordinary circumstances.